jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 ## Inline Styling

-The term `separation of concerns` is a design principle in CS that refers to separating programs into distinct sections to make it modular.
-Under `SoC`, it's logical that since our CSS, HTML and JS all do different jobs, they should be separate and independent of one another, and for many years the web dev community preached this approach (vociferously :smiley:).
+The term `separation of concerns` is a design principle in CS that refers to separating functionality into distinct sections to make it modular.
+Under `SoC`, it's logical that we separate our CSS, HTML and JS into independent files which has been the standard in the web dev community since it's birth.

 As a result, [inline styles were considered bad practice](https://stackoverflow.com/questions/2612483/whats-so-bad-about-in-line-css).

-Inline styles, particularly in the context of components, does make a lot of sense though and is inline with the idea that `what goes together should stay together`.
+Inline styles, particularly in the context of components, does make a lot of sense though and is aligns with the idea that `what goes together should stay together`.

 ### Style Object